Benj1bear/pipe-operator-for-jupyter-notebook/README.md

 To unload the javascript whilst (I think) retaining the variables onced jupyter notebook is saved you can refresh the page.

 For the pipe operator to work you need the my_pack module in the same directory or installed for use beyond that's from my other repo 'my_pack' which has the interpret, pipe, and import_js functions.

+Currently it's only really useful for simple piping and doesn't really cater for as many use cases as I'd like.
+I might further develop it at another time.